tAnother/gotcp/README.md

 ![](docs/md_images/tcp/3mb_on_nonlossy_info_end.png)

 When there's zero window (when the receiver slows down), it takes much longer.
-The longest one observed was around 30s.
+The longest time observed was around 30s.
 - seems to occur more frequently when testing `sf`, `rf` multiple times in a row